OregonBanner/experience-manager-65.zh-Hans/help/forms/developing/creating-flash-builder-applications-perform.md

          /**
           * The root event.
 If current event type is <code>AUTHENTICATION_FAULT</code> then it would be an
           * <code>IOErrorEvent</code> in other cases it would be complete event.
 Its basic use is to extract the root
-          * cause in case of an authentication fault.
+          * cause if there is an authentication fault.
           */
          public function get rootEvent():Event
          {